Amie Stepanovich

 Amie Stepanovich is a lawyer specializing in cybersecurity, privacy law and drone surveillance.
-She is the executive director of Silicon Flatirons, a research center at University of Colorado Boulder.
+She was the executive director of Silicon Flatirons, a research center at University of Colorado Boulder. from 2019 to 2021.
+She is vice-president of US policy at the Future of Privacy Forum.

 Education

 Stepanovich attended Florida State University where she earned a Bachelor of Science in communications.
 She received her Juris Doctor degree from New York Law School in May 2010.
 There, she served as editor-in-chief of the New York Law School Media Law & Policy journal.
 Upon graduation, she served as a law clerk at the Legal Aid Society, the Media Law Resource Center, and T-Systems North America, Inc. Stepanovich passed the New York State bar examination in July 2010.